astier/model-free-episodic-control/README.md

 - Training duration
 - etc.

-can be configured by a few variables which you can find and change in the file *main.py*.
-They are located on the top of the file and are written in UPPERCASE.
+can be configured by a few variables which you can find on top of the file *main.py* and which are written in UPPERCASE.
 The default settings are those of the paper.

 ## Notes
 - VAE is not implemented.
 Only random projection.
 - Currently, the algorithm might still do not work exactly like in the paper (I'm working on it tho').
-- The agent is trained on a CPU and not GPU.
+- The agent is trained on a CPU.